Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Introduction

 The suppression of $J/\psi$ and $\Upsilon$ are two prominent signatures to detect the presence of QGP in heavy-ion collision experiments, as well as to study its properties~\cite{mats, Chu, PKSMCA, PKSRAR, PKSAAD, PKSCMS1, PKSBAB, Madhu1, gans1}.
-In~\cite{gans2,gans3}, it has been shown that at high temperatures, the heavy quark anti-quark separation increases, which leads to an increase in formation time for both $J/\psi$ and $\Upsilon$.
+In~\cite{gans2,gans3}, it has been shown that at high temperatures, the heavy Quark anti-Quark separation increases, which leads to an increase in formation time for both $J/\psi$ and $\Upsilon$.
 This in turn results in a drastic reduction in suppression due to the color screening mechanism~\cite{gans2, gans3}.
-The temperature inside the QGP medium would be non-uniform spatially.
-As the heavy quark anti-quark separation increases, the heavy quark and anti-quark in the QGP medium will be subjected to two different temperatures.
-The effect of this temperature gradient on quark anti-quark potential in the presence of QGP has not been formulated in the existing literature.
-Accurate determination of heavy quark anti-quark potential is essential to determine the $J/\psi$ and $\Upsilon$ suppression precisely.
-In this work, we attempt to explore the effect of this temperature gradient in the QGP medium on the potential between the heavy quark and anti-quark using a gravity dual model.
+Thus, accurate determination of heavy Quark anti-Quark potential is essential to determine the $J/\psi$ and $\Upsilon$ suppression precisely.
+We hope that our proposed hypothesis should help improve the accuracy of determination of Quark anti-Quark potential in a QGP.
+Our hypothesis, related to spatial thermal gradients, is thus a step towards an ultimate thermal model which incorporates both temporal and spatial thermal gradients.